 When you are viewing the insights of the full audience, the default baseline will be a 'Global' or 'Country' national average audience, whereas when you are viewing the insights of one of the segments, as your first point of entry to the report, the default baseline will be the report's full audience.

 However, you can change/select the baseline you would like to compare the audience to at any point.
-This could be a country, to which you can also add gender; for example, you could compare your audience to the female UK population.
+This could be a country or geographical region, to which you can also add gender; for example, you could compare your audience to the female UK population.

 Every time you create an Insights report, the full audience analyzed, and its segments automatically become baselines you can choose from in the future.
 You can find these on the left-hand side of the baseline's menu (report titles, with the segments and full audience underneath each).